dfelinto/blender-manual/manual/interface/controls/nodes/introduction.rst

 Introduction
 ************

-The different node editors are used to work with node-based workflows.
-Each node editor type has its own specific purpose.
-Therefore, this section only explains how to work with nodes in general.
+Blender contains different node-based editors with different purposes, so this section only explains how to work with nodes in general.
-In the list below it shows a list of different types of node trees and where each is documented.
+The list below shows the different types of nodes and where they're documented.

 .. figure:: /images/interface_controls_nodes_introduction_example.jpg